Decision to Leave: Release

 Decision to Leave was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival to be held from 17 to 28 May 2022.
 It screened for the first time at the Lumière Grand Theater on 23 May 2022 and was subsequently released theatrically in South Korea on 29 June 2022.
 According to CJ E&M, the film was sold to 192 countries ahead of its premiere in competition at Cannes.

-In April 2022, streaming service Mubi acquired the rights to release the film in North America, the United Kingdom and Ireland, India and Turkey, to be streamed after its theatrical release later in the year.
+In April 2022, streaming service Mubi acquired distribution rights to the film in North America, the United Kingdom and Ireland, India, and Turkey, with a theatrical release preceding its streaming debut.

-Decision to Leave had its North American premiere at the Toronto International Film Festival in September 2022, and its US premiere at Fantastic Fest Film Festival took place in the same month.
+Decision to Leave held its North American premiere at the Toronto International Film Festival in September 2022, and its US premiere at Fantastic Fest Film Festival took place in the same month.
 It was released theatrically in the United States and United Kingdom on 14 October 2022, and was released in Australia theatrically by Madman Films on 20 October.

 Reception

 Box office

 The film was released on 29 June 2022 on 1,374 screens.
 It opened at first place on Korean box office with 114,592 admissions.
-On 13 July, after two weeks of release, the film surpassed 1 million cumulative admissions.
+On 13 July, after two weeks of release, the film surpassed one million cumulative admissions.

 As of 7 January 2023, it is the tenth highest-grossing Korean film of 2022, with a gross of US$15,589,120 and 1,893,954 admissions.